The difference between death in service cover and life insurance

 - You have a mortgage that you want to cover through insurance.
 Policies from your job can’t be used for this reason, and so it’s best to look at decreasing term life insurance policies.

 - The level of cover in the your policy isn’t enough.
-Death in service policies are linked to your salary, usually ranging from between 2 to 5 times the amount you earn in a year.
+Death insurance policies are linked to your salary, usually ranging from between 2 to 5 times the amount you earn in a year.
 If you want to be covered for more money in the event of your death, then you want to be thinking about a life insurance policy.

 - If you don’t plan on sticking with your employer in the long term.
 As the cover usually ends if you leave your current company, taking out life insurance is a good idea if you can see yourself moving jobs in the future.